 I avoid the marinated pork tenderloins, whether I’m buying at the grocery or at the buyer’s club simply because

-I’m a food snob I like to make my own marinades and recipes and don’t care for the overly strong flavors in the pre-marinated tenderloins.
+I’m a food snob (although I am, a food snob on a budget if there is such a thing) I like to make my own marinades and recipes and I personally don’t care for the overly strong flavors in the pre-marinated tenderloins.
 Some people enjoy them, but regardless, the buying strategy is the same.

 To buy pork tenderloin on a budget, buy at the grocers, watch for sales and coupons, and if you see paper coupons or printable coupons on the producer’s site or are notified by your coupon matching site, save them for a sale.
 Most coupons will be for a dollar off one, sometimes a dollar off two.
 Great sales are generally “buy one, get one free” and good sales are “buy one, get one half off” while others are simply a dollar amount off.
 Since pork tenderloin freezes very well (and doesn’t take up much room in the freezer), take advantage of the best sales and use coupons when they happen.
 Sometimes the sales are limited to two, but consider stopping at the store more than once during great sales weeks.